 Event Names are created by the user to uniquely identify Event Records.
-By way of example only, the state of an input can be labeled as "Up" or "Down" or "GateUp" or "GateDwn".
+By way of example only, the state of an input can be labeled as "Reversed" or "Not Reversed" or "GateUp" or "GateDwn".
 Event Names add clarity to Event Records that would otherwise not be possible if input states were labeled as only "On" or "Off".
-Event Names are always assigned in pairs to identify the active and inactive state of an input.
-As many as sixteen Event Name pairs can be assigned.
-Refer to the section entitled "Event Names (E)" on page 30 for additional details.
+Event Names are always assigned in groups of three to identify the active, inactive and coding state of an input.
+As many as sixteen Event Name sets can be assigned.
+Event Names are limited in length to twelve characters.
+Refer to the section entitled "Event Names (E)" on page 26 for additional details.